View your shopping cart.

 The PEN Award-winning essay collection about queer lives: "Gorgeously punk-rock rebellious."--The A.V.
 Club

-Delivered with her signature honesty and dark humor, this is Tea's first-ever collection of journalistic writing.
-As she blurs the line between telling other people's stories and her own, she turns an investigative eye to the genre that's nurtured her entire career--memoir--and considers the price that art demands be paid from life.
+Delivered with her signature honesty and dark humor, Tea blurs the line between telling other people's stories and her own.
+She turns an investigative eye to the genre that's nurtured her entire career--memoir--and considers the extent to which art preys on life.

 Age of Kali